shaonghosh/GWXtreme/docs/index.rst

 1. Model selection of the neutron star equation of state using gravitational wave parameter estimation results.
+2. Parameter estimation of parametrized neutron star equation of state using gravitational wave parameter estimate results.

 Neutron star equation of state model selection:
 -----------------------------------------------